datasciencewithconnie/Data_Science_Interview_Preparation/Models Sample Code in Python.md

 # Common Machine Learning Algorithms and sample code in Python

+Today, as a data scientist, I can build data-crunching machines with complex algorithms for a few dollars per hour.
+But reaching here wasn’t easy!
+I had my dark days and nights.

+The idea behind creating this guide is to simplify the journey of aspiring data scientists and machine learning enthusiasts across the world.
+Through this guide, I will enable you to work on machine learning problems and gain from experience.
+I am providing a high-level understanding of various machine learning algorithms along with Python codes to run them.
+These should be sufficient to get your hands dirty.

 Here is the list of commonly used machine learning algorithms.
 These algorithms can be applied to almost any data problem:

 * [Linear Regression](#linear-Regression)